quxiaofeng/PolyU_beamer_theme/README.md

 ## About the design

+### Layout

+The layout of this theme is based on the work done by [Jorg Cassens](http://cassens.org/) and [Till Tantau](http://www.tcs.uni-luebeck.de/mitarbeiter/tantau/) as shown in themes/theme/beamerthemeHongKong.sty.

+This PolyU theme is a modification of the [NTNU Beamer theme](http://story.idi.ntnu.no/~cassens/blog/archives/39-A-Beamer-theme-for-NTNU.html).
+The general layout is same.
+The only differences are the color set and logos.

+The aim of this modification is to create a nice and tidy PolyU theme using NTNU or the shadow style.

 ### Color

 + The mojority of colors are various kinds of deep and light brick red.